 - Rather than hire a full-time assistant to manage your appointments, could Outlook do the job?
 Much of what previously was done by employees can now be done with technology.

-To be clear, I am not suggesting that there’s anything wrong with growing your organization.
-I’m just saying that you should only grow your organization if that’s the best way for you to get the support you need.
+To be clear, I am not suggesting that there’s anything wrong with building your business.
+I’m just saying that you should only grow your organization if that’s the best way for you to get the support and satisfaction you need.